shaigoldman/YotzerHaMafteach/README.md

 # YotzerHaMafteach
 A "Mafteach" (Hebrew for "index") creator tool for talmudic notes and articles.

 To use, first convert the notes into a .txt file, as in the example files.
-Then use the path to generate an automated mafteach using the jupyter notebook 'YotzerHamafteach.ipynb'.
-In the future I plan on converting this notebook into a more usable API.
+Then use the path to generate an automated mafteach using the python script "YotzerHaMafteach.py" like so:

+        YotzerHamafteach.py NOTES_NAME.txt OUTPUT_NAME.txt

 In order for the processor to work, the notes must fufill two conditions: